-The four main aquifers that exist in the area are (Advisian 2017; AQ2 2016):
+The four main aquifers that exist in the area are (Advisian 2017b; AQ2 2016):

-- basal sands in the thalweg of the palaeochannel (target of the resource assessment for SOP production) - upper unconsolidated sediments in the palaeochannels (<10 m deep); i.e. alluvial (heterogenous, coarse) and lacustrine (gypsiferous, sand, silts, clays) deposits - areas of saturated calcrete (especially to the west and south of 10 Mile Lake) - areas of weathered or fractured bedrock.
+- basal sands in the thalweg of the palaeochannel (target of the potassium brine resource) - upper unconsolidated sediments in the palaeochannels (<10 m deep); i.e. alluvial (heterogenous, coarse) (targeted by the Freshwater Development Envelope) and lacustrine (gypsiferous, sand, silts, clays) deposits - areas of saturated calcrete (especially to the west and south of Ten Mile Lake) - areas of weathered or fractured bedrock.